Combat Operator Podcast and the Civilian Surge for Afghanistan

 Duranta area of Jalalabad this local woman and her daughter walked in and joined us for lunch without ever saying a word.

-But here is the real change which will never be reversed.
-The change you can believe in computers and internet.
+However, there is a fundamental change that will never be reversed.
+The change you can believe in is computers and the Internet.

 Middle School girls in Jalalabad summer 2008

-Computers allow access to knowledge by children who are dirt poor and hungry to learn about the world around them.
-That genie is now long out of the bottle and my friends and I believe that the sudden surge towards modernity is spooking many of the elders who play such an important role in tribal life.
+Computers provide access to knowledge for children who are impoverished and eager to learn about the world around them.
+That genie is now long out of the bottle, and my friends and I believe that the sudden surge towards modernity is spooking many of the elders who play such an important role in tribal life.
 We noted the backlash in Peshawar where the Pakistani Taliban is trying to reverse the headlong rush towards modernity by forcing the woman back into the burka (and with some short term success at the moment.)
-Peshawar used to be a very modern place which welcomed internationals and where very few women could be seen in the burka just two years ago.
-Not true today and you can’t buy CD’s or pirated movies either.
-There are many forces in play in central Asia and the biggest one has its own velocity and will continue to generate all sorts of unintended consequences as it goes forward.
+Peshawar used to be a very modern place that welcomed internationals and where very few women could be seen in the burka just two years ago.
+Not true today, and you can’t buy CDs or pirated movies either.
+There are many forces at play in Central Asia, and the most significant one has its momentum and will continue to generate a range of unintended consequences as it unfolds.
 Knowledge is power extreme poverty is motivation and the people of Afghanistan, Pakistan and all the other Stans are very motivated to acquire the power of knowledge.

 The Jalalabad road in Kabul